-Over the past years, Cloud Computing has become a key technological enabler for state-of-the-art service development, allowing industries to tap into new service models for better customer service, improved productivity, cost-efficiency, and streamlined internal business processes.
+Cloud Computing is a key enabler for state-of-the-art service development for the banking and financial services industry.
+It allows them to tap into new service models for better customer service, improved productivity, cost-efficiency, and streamlined internal business processes.

 Why Cloud Computing for the Banking and Financial Services Industry?

-Banks can take advantage of Cloud solutions to serve customers better, and boost productivity and flexibility of internal business processes to stay ahead of the curve.
+Banks can take advantage of Cloud solutions to serve customers better, and boost productivity and flexibility of internal business processes.

-The technology can also help financial services institutions find new opportunities for service delivery to customers, reduce costs and improve flexibility in conducting business, and find a new way to stay relevant amidst a growing number of FinTech market entrants.
+The technology also helps them find new opportunities for service delivery to customers, reduce costs and improve flexibility in conducting business.
+This way banks find a new way to stay relevant amidst a growing number of FinTech market entrants.

 Cloud Computing enables financial institutions to have a straightway communication link to their customers.
 They can maintain customer relations remotely, and streamline various services, like storing, managing, and accessing the data for both the bankers and the customers.